snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 - `src_mac`: Source MAC-Address.
 - `dst_mac`: Destination MAC-Address.
-Must match a lwAFTR configuration file MAC addresses.
+Must match a lwAFTR configuration file MAC address.
-- `b4`: IPV6,IPV4,PORT.
-IPV6, IPV4 and PORT values of the first softwire.
+- `b4`: IPV6, IPV4 and PORT values of the first softwire.
-- `aftr`: IPv6 address of lwaftr server.
+- `aftr`: IPv6 address of the lwaftr server.
 Only one value can be specified.
 - `count`: Number of B4 clients to simulate.
 - `rate`: Rate in MPPS for the generated traffic.
 - `pci`: Interface PCI address.

-These are the most essential parameters to generate valid lwAFTR traffic to a SnabbVMX instance.  `packetblaster lwaftr` features much more flags and options.
-Please refer to its Snabb's manual for a more detailed description.
+These are the main parameters to generate valid lwAFTR traffic to a SnabbVMX instance.  `packetblaster lwaftr` features additional flags and options: please refer to its section in the Snabb's manual for a more detailed description.